-Welcome to the Thoracic Surgical Residency Program at the University of Colorado.
-Our program is a three-year residency which has been in continuous operation since 1977.
+Welcome to the Thoracic Surgery Residency Program at the University of Colorado.
+Our program is a three-year residency which was established in 1977.
 Our mission is to provide a very well-rounded thoracic surgical education in all facets of our specialty.
 Our global objective is to prepare the graduates of our program to step into their careers prepared to meet the challenges of the profession, regardless of their ultimate career goals.

 Thank you for your interest in our program.